 The Sunbeam Therapeutic Mattress Pad also comes with a wireless remote control that eliminates the clutter of wires on the bedside table.
 One negative: there is only one control that serves both sides of the bed.
 Users joke that the trickiest part of using this heated pad is determining who will keep the remote control.
 Some suggest fastening the remote to the bed's headboard.

-The Sunbeam Quilted Heated Mattress Pad also comes out on top in terms of price and durability.
-Starting around $60 for a twin-size pad, it is at least $20 cheaper than its competitors.
-While heated bedding generally suffers from poor durability, the Sunbeam Quilted Heated Mattress Pad seems to have the happiest users overall.
-All three of our recommended mattress pads have five-year warranties from their manufacturers, but many users advise the true life span of a heated mattress pad is closer to two years, regardless of the brand.
+While heated mattress pads fare better than electric blankets when it comes to durability, the Sunbeam Quilted Heated Mattress Pad seems to generate the best feedback in that regard.
+All of the mattress pads have five-year warranties from their manufacturers, and that's the norm.
+However, many users advise the true life span of a heated mattress pad is closer to two years, regardless of the brand.

 Elsewhere in this Report: